 El Creacionismo | Vicente Huidobro

-A multilingual innovator and international antifascisto, Vicente Huidobro (10 Jan.
+A multilingual innovator and transnational anti-fascist, Vicente Huidobro (10 Jan.
 1893 - 2 Jan.
 1948) stands with Gabriela Mistral, Pablo de Rokha, and Pablo Neruda as one of the "four greats" of Chilean poetry.
-The Lune is proud to present a bilingual edition of Huidobro's creationist texts, with new English translations by Jonathan Simkins and Kimrey Anna Batts.
+The Lune is proud to present an inventive selection and bilingual edition of Huidobro's creationist texts, with new English translations by Jonathan Simkins and Kimrey Anna Batts.

 Poets on Earth (at the Turn of the Third Millennium)

-Curated by the editors, with a cento-as-preface by multimedia artist and writer Nick Hranilovich (Shadowtrash Tape Group), Poets on Earth (at the Turn of the Third Millennium) is a mythopoetic gathering for our time.
-Drawing from twenty-nine of The Lune's chapbook titles, part one features a narrative amalgamation of fragments—forming a lunar epic/epitaph—while part two features intact selections and author commentary.
+Curated by the editors, with a cento-preface by multimedia artist Nick Hranilovich of Shadowtrash Tape Group, Poets on Earth (at the Turn of the Third Millennium) features selected writings from twenty-nine of The Lune's chapbook titles, or thirty singular voices: a mythopoetic gathering for our time.